sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - A bank makes a bunch of loans in exchange for senior claims on businesses, houses, etc. Then it pools those loans together on its balance sheet and issues a bunch of different claims on that balance sheet.
 The most senior claims, classically, are “bank deposits”; the most junior claims are “equity” or “capital.”
 Some people want to own a bank; they think that First Bank of X is good at running its business and will grow its assets and improve its margins and its stock will be worth more in the future, so they buy equity (shares of stock) of the bank.
 Other people, though, just want to keep their money somewhere safe; they put their deposits in the First Bank of X because they are confident that a dollar deposited in an account there will always be worth a dollar.
 The fundamental reason for this confidence is that bank deposits are senior claims (deposits) on a pool of senior claims (loans) on a diversified set of good assets (businesses, houses).
 (In modern banking there are other reasons — deposit insurance, etc. — but this is the fundamental reason.)
 But notice that this is magic: At one end of the process you have risky businesses, at the other end of the process you have perfectly safe dollars.
 Again, this is due in part to deposit insurance and regulation and lenders of last resort, but it is due mainly to the magic of composing senior claims on senior claims.
 You use seniority to turn risky things into safe things.
     - When you open a bank account, the bank doesn’t tell you “well we have a 9% capital ratio, so if our loans lose 9% of their value or less your account will be money-good, and our loans are made at an average loan-to-value ratio of 68%, so if the underlying assets lose 32% of their value or less our loans will be good, and if you multiply that it means that your cash won’t be touched unless the underlying assets lose more than 38% of their value in a correlated way, which we have calculated has a less than 1-in-1,000,000 chance of happening.”
 If your bank told you that you would never give them your money.
 What your bank tells you is “if you put a dollar in this account it’s a dollar.”
 There are enough layers of opacity between your deposit and the underlying risky assets that you don’t think of them as being at all connected.

+    - Tech#Networking
+        - Hashing is process of forming simple numbers out of the bytes of data.

     - Strategy
         - Strategic decisions are those whose results depend on the actions and reactions of other economic entities.
         - Tactical decisions are ones that can be made in isolnation and hinge largely on effective implementation.

 ## 2021-oct-13 Wed

+- Competition Demystified
+    - devising strategy without taking that response into account can be a glaring mistake.

+    - five forces that can affect competitive environment are Substitutes, Suppliers, Potential Entrants, Buyers, and Competitors within the Industry

+    - Genuine competitive advantages from supply side are,
+        - Supply
+        - Demand - dvantages arise because of customer captivity that is based on habit, on the costs of switching, or on the difficulties and expenses of searching for a substitute provider.
+Economies of scale.
+        - Economies of scale

+    - Groucho Marx’s rule not to join any club that would have him as a member
+    - To develop an effective strategy, a company not only needs to know what its competitors are doing, but to also be able to anticipate these competitors’ reactions to any move the company makes.
+This is the true essence of strategic planning

+    -  It embraces all of the things a company does in which a competitor’s direct reactions are critical to its performance—pricing policies, new product lines, geographical expansions, capacity additions.

+    - Classical game theory is primarily useful because it imposes a systematic approach to collecting and organizing the mass of information about how competitors may behave.

 - Work updates
     Issuance,